Moonlite-S/VertBot/README.md

 	** Added a new cog, games.py, where minigames and similar commands live
 	* Added a help cog that show all possible commands
 	** Added a new cog, helpVert.py, a place of reference for all commands
 	** Added a new cog, gif.py, a place where all gifs are located
 	* Added a gif finder
 	* Added a reee command for no fucking reason
 	* Added more eye strain.
 (Reeeeeee)

+V.1.0.2 (4/12/2021):
+	* Revised text to be more clear in helpVert.py
+	** Added a new cog, e7.py, to showcase my units? (idk what I want to this for tbh)
+	* Removed env and added a gitignore

+V.1.0.3 (4/14/2021):
+	* Revised code to be more readable

 # TO-DO LIST:
 	- A simple hangman game